BEIJING

 THE CAFE SCAM

 Before coming to Beijing, I was warned countless times about the cafe trick.
-It’s where a woman would approach a foreigner and after a little conversation will ask to go for coffee to help with her English.
-She’ll then order a few drinks and leave for the bathroom at some stage but not return.
-You are then left with a bill of around $300 which you have to pay.
+It’s where a woman would approach a foreigner and, after a little conversation, would ask to go for coffee to help with her English.
+She’ll then order a few drinks and leave for the bathroom at some stage, but not return.
+You are then left with a bill of around $300, which you have to pay.
+The Beijing Tea House Scam is a common Chinese honeytrap that most foreigners face when they visit.

 RELATED READ: ANOTHER SCAMMING IN BANGKOK